Ionaco: Design

 Wilshire's concept for his electric belt and his theory of electromagnetic health was influenced by Otto Heinrich Warburg's study of iron in the blood.
 According to Wilshire, the device's magnetic field was supposed to increase the body's absorption of oxygen to free the body from toxic diseases.
 The belt was marketed as both a health-improving device and a cure for most diseases; including cancer, diabetes, tuberculosis, arthritis, neuritis, and insomnia.

-The interior had a thick coil of insulated wire that generated a weak magnetic current.
+The interior had a thick coil of insulated wire that generated a weak magnetic field.
 It also had a smaller wire coil with a flashlight globe that would light up when placed close to the thick coil.
 The exterior of the belt was covered by a thick layer of leather.
 It was roughly 15 to 18 in in diameter, and wide enough to fit over the shoulder of a grown adult.
 It weighed about 6.5 lb.